 This means that, going forward, you’ll ideally use user personas at every stage in the project process.
 The next step in a proper digital project discovery is learning how to create user stories – user personas will guide those.
 After that, it’s translating user stories into project requirements – yep, user personas guide those too.

-Whether we’re talking about information architecture & user journeys, prototyping, or reviewing work in project progress meetings, user personas should be in hand and steering each of those pieces of work and conversations too.
+Whether we’re talking about application architecture & user journeys, prototyping, or reviewing work in project progress meetings, user personas should be in hand and steering each of those pieces of work and conversations, too.
 After all, there’s no point in doing all of this thinking work and then forgetting about it entirely.
 Researching, creating, revising, and using user personas going forward will move you down the path, step by step, to finding the right answers for the successful execution of your digital product.

 Once you’re done with that, move on to the next article in the series: understanding and creating user stories!